Frequently Asked Questions

 What can I start?

-New enrollments for our K to 9 programs begin in June.
-We love to have our enrollments for the school year completed by mid September so we can begin to create a sense of community.
-After September 30th we accept new enrollments if there are spaces available in the program.
-If no spaces are available at that time, a family will be put on a wait-list.
+New enrollments for our K to 9 programs begin in January/February each school year for the following year.
+After September 30th, we accept new enrollments if spaces are available in the program.
+A family will be placed on a waitlist if no spaces are available.

 For students in grades 10 to 12, new courses may be started at any time.
-In saying that, we love it if students can complete their courses by mid June (as we all need a summer vacation!).
+We would love it if students could complete their courses by mid-June (as we all need a summer vacation!).
 Secondary courses typically average around 90 to 110 hours, but students can work at their own pace.

 Can I do Online Learning by myself?